sproutsocial/botanist/README.md

 * the other (re)indexes the source code using `cindex`

-During the installation process, it will ask you what user to run things as, as well as for a valid bitbucket username/password.
-It stores this in a file that is only readable by the user it is installed under.
+During the installation process, it will ask you what user to run things as, as well as bitbucket and/or github credentials.
+It stores these in a file that is only readable by the user it is installed under.

 #packages